-Honeybees, , native bees, and other pollinators are responsible for 1 out of every 3 bites of food we eat.
-Many fruits and vegetables, including apples, blueberries, strawberries, carrots, and broccoli, as well as almonds and coffee, rely on bees.
+Honey bees, native bees and other pollinators are responsible for one out of every three bites of food we eat.
+Many fruits and vegetables, including apples, blueberries, strawberries, carrots and broccoli, as well as almonds and coffee, rely on bees.
 These beneficial insects are critical in maintaining our diverse food supply.

-U.S. beekeepers have been consistently losing 40-100% of their hives.
+U.S. beekeepers have been consistently losing 40-100 percent of their hives.
 Widespread use of a new class of toxic pesticides, neonicotinoids, is a significant contributing factor.
-In addition to killing bees outright, research has shown, even low levels of these dangerous pesticides impair bees' ability to learn, to find their way back to the hive, to collect food, to produce new queens, and to mount an effective immune response.
+In addition to killing bees outright, research has shown that even low levels of these dangerous pesticides impair bees' ability to learn, to find their way back to the hive, to collect food, to produce new queens, and to mount an effective immune response.